MikeMcmanus95/NutriQ/README.md

   <img src="https://media.giphy.com/media/Y2hA1XITggC54e7lZx/giphy.gif" width="300" alt="nutriq"/>
 </p>

-NutriQ an app that was built by myself and my friend Albert Gertskis as our final project submission during our time at CodePath's iOS University.
+NutriQ is an app that was built by myself and my friend Albert Gertskis as our final project submission during our time at CodePath's iOS University.
 I've always been conscious about health and fitness, frequently using apps such as MyFitnessPal and the like, but I found that these apps lacked any real meal planning advice.
 As such, we decided to build NutriQ.
 We combined all of the functionality of your standard fitness app, including